 3. Where are you going to sleep at night?

 Unlike many other countries, hotel standards in Romania are quite high.
-I always advise my clients to ask for something higher than 3-star locations only if they want real luxury and very large rooms.
-5-star hotels are quite rare outside of Bucharest and most of the upscale hotels in the country are small boutique properties.
+I always advise my clients to ask for something higher than 3-star locations only if they want real luxury and huge rooms.
+5-star hotels are quite rare outside of Bucharest, and most of the upscale hotels in the country are small boutique properties.
 If you want to feel the true local atmosphere, you should try at least one local guesthouse.
 Please consider the fact that there are some wonderful villages in Romania where there are no hotels (just pensions and guesthouses) or at least, no luxury hotels.

 All properties with 3 stars or above offer rooms with private facilities.

 4. Who is going to be your guide?